-The elegantly zen-like piece (above) featured a precious last drop of bourbon, the tag line "Thanks for nothing", and some clever copy:
+The zen-like ad featured a precious last drop of bourbon, the tag line "Thanks for nothing", and some clever copy:

 "For the next few months Knob Creek Bourbon is in a unique situation -- our product is so popular that we cannot keep up with customer demand.
 As a result, our supply will be running low over the next few months, and, in some cases, we may experience temporary stock depletion.
 But, instead of compromising quality to meet demand, we have chosen to let the supply run low.
 In deference to Booker Noe and his vision for Knob Creek, we will age all our bourbon the full 9 years.
 The next batch will be ready in November of this year...
 Again, with all the success we've had, we've still come up empty.
 Thanks for helping make it happen."

 This is brilliant old-school marketing and I love it more than a man should love any ad.
 Here's why.

 It reinforces Knob Creek's old world, hand-crafted image: You can't rush excellence.